python-semver/python-semver/docs/migration/migratetosemver3.rst

 Migrating from semver2 to semver3
 =================================

-This chapter describes the visible differences for users and how your code stays compatible for semver3.
+This document describes the visible differences for users and how your code stays compatible for semver3.

 Although the development team tries to make the transition